 April 28 - Day of Mourning

-The Workers' Compensation Board of Nova Scotia partnered with Nova Scotia Labour and Advanced Education, the Nova Scotia Federation of Labour and Threads of Life on a campaign to recognize the 2012 Day of Mourning.
+In 2012, the Workers' Compensation Board of Nova Scotia partnered with Nova Scotia Labour and Advanced Education, the Nova Scotia Federation of Labour and Threads of Life on a campaign to recognize the Day of Mourning.
 Based on real stories of workplace tragedy, the campaign included a number of elements including media relations, print and radio advertisements, posters, social media activities, speaking engagements and an interactive website where tributes to those who have been injured or died in the workplace can be posted.

 Please visit dayofmourning.ns.ca for more information or to make a dedication.